Things to know about California’s law on college athlete pay

 SACRAMENTO, Calif. — California is the first state to pass a law allowing college athletes to hire agents and get paid for use of their name, image or likeness.
 Some things to know about the new legislation:

-College athletes at public and private schools in California.
+It lets college athletes at public and private schools in California hire agents and get paid for the use of their name, image or likeness.
 It does not apply to community colleges.

 DO SCHOOLS HAVE TO PAY ATHLETES?